How to start an email exercise

 5.

-A formal way to start the opening of an email, which isn't responding to a previous contact, is
+A formal way to start the introduction of an email, when you are not responding to a previous conversation or email on the topic, is

 I am writing in reference to: